TumisangMalefo-BIT-tech/TumisangMalefo-BIT-tech/README.md

 ## 🚀 About Me

-I am a Bachelor of Information Technology in Business Systems graduate with an interest in business analysis, data analysis, and systems analysis.
+I am a Bachelor of Information Technology in Business Systems graduate with an interest in business analysis, data analysis, software development, and systems analysis.

 I enjoy using data, technology, and structured problem-solving to understand business needs and develop practical solutions.
 My project experience includes SQL data analysis, Python data analysis, web development, UI/UX prototyping, and Java programming.